Stratio sheds light into measuring the most challenging calculation impacting truck and bus operators worldwide.

 The ability to make a plan for it is paramount to achieve both financial success and customer satisfaction, to reduce avoidable costs and ensure people and goods arrive at their destinations without disruptions.

-To achieve great customer satisfaction and solid financial goals, operators need to quantify how much downtime is costing them as well as how it can be reduced.
+To achieve great customer satisfaction and solid financial goals, fleet operators need to quantify how much downtime is costing them as well as how it can be reduced.

 Factors impacting vehicle downtime

 At Stratio we are focused on research and innovation, constantly analyzing the factors impacting unplanned downtime.
 Since the very beginning we have found out that one of the most common questions posed by the industry is actually the difficulty of quantifying the costs of these unwanted events.

 To address this challenge Stratio has developed a solution to make sense of these difficult calculations by creating a bespoke formula.